rizkycahyono97/phpmvc/README.md

 ## PHP MVC - Database Structure

 This repository uses a **MySQL database** named `phpmvc` to manage the application's data.
-Below is the structure of the primary table, `mahasiswa`.
+Below is the structure of the primary table, `mahasiswa`, and you can import the database in `app/config/phpmvc.sql`.

 ### Database: `phpmvc`